HaeckelK/winbackground_pkg/README.md

 ## Installation

-stop_and_search_api is not yet a package and cannot be installed via pip.
+winbackground_pkg is not yet on pip so cannot be installed via pip.
 Instead the repository may be cloned.

 ```bash
 git clone https://github.com/HaeckelK/winbackground_pkg.git